Why I Travel Alone — Even If It Sometimes Feels Dangerous

 Her husband was cooking feijoada, a Brazilian bean stew, when we walked through the door.
 I ate three bowls of that stew, all the while silently shedding “what if” tears.
 What if those boys had acted, instead of just stared?
 There were six of them and one of me.
 What if that woman hadn’t invited me over?
 It was dark now.

 Those tears were unadulterated fear.
-They paralyzed me for a couple of moments, but they didn’t stop me.
+They paralysed me for a couple of moments, but they didn’t stop me.
 They haven’t stopped me.

 “